 What's tricky about HPV is that it doesn't have symptoms.
 There's no sore throat or fever to let you know you've been infected.
 Most people clear the infection on their own.
 In fact, you might have absolutely no idea you've been infected until you develop genital warts or have an abnormal Pap test.

 Though HPV might not be as well known among sexually transmitted infections (STIs) as herpes or syphilis, it is actually the most common STI.
-If you're sexually active, you've got about a 50/50 chance of being infected with HPV at some point in your life.
+If you're sexually active, there's a very good chance of being infected with HPV at some point in your life.
 That's why immunization is so important.

 There are two HPV vaccines; what's the difference?